Noel Cook

 Wilfred Noel Uppadine Cook (1896–1981) was a New Zealand artist, illustrator, cartoonist and comics artist and a pioneer of science fiction comics.
 He worked in New Zealand, Australia and England.

-Early life
+Biography

 Cook was born in Foxton, of English and Māori descent; his great-grandfather was Te Rauparaha.
 He worked as a commercial artist and drew cartoons in his spare time for the Sydney Bulletin, while working in clerical positions and as an assistant town clerk in Tauranga.
 During World War 1 he served in France with the 15th Reinforcement and was wounded at Messines.
 He moved to Australia in the early 1920s.
-During World War 2 he served in the Australian Camouflage Unit.
+During World War II he served in the Australian Camouflage Unit.

 Career

 Cook trained under Trevor Lloyd at the Auckland Weekly News and New Zealand Herald, and was cartoonist for the New Zealand Observer.
-He moved to Australia, along with other New Zealand cartoonists George Finey, and Cecil 'Unk' White; there he worked as a freelance illustrator for Smith's Weekly and the Sydney Bulletin.
+He moved to Australia along with other New Zealand cartoonists George Finey, and Cecil 'Unk' White; there he worked as a freelance illustrator for Smith's Weekly and the Sydney Bulletin.
 He created a number of comics and comic strips: